Avoiding chemical toxins is

 At least six states have

 addressed the placement of school buildings near major traffic sources.
-California prohibits
+California

 The article notes that 36